 Link is a partner to the Better Planning Coalition (BPC), a group of over 30 organisations working to deliver a planning system fit for people, nature and the climate.
 The above amendments are supported by BPC's nature group.

 Amendments we do not support

-New Clauses after Clause 226: Local communities in National Parks and AONBs
+Amendments 272 and 273: Local communities in National Parks and AONBs

 Tabled by Baroness MacIntosh of Pickering and Lord Carrington